 I recently sent a letter (yes, a real letter) to my 20-year old nephew encouraging him to start saving for his retirement today.
 With time and compound interest on his side, his options are endless.
-In order for him to reach financial independence, he’ll need to invest and adopt some crucial money-smart habits early on in his life.
+To reach financial independence, he’ll need to invest and adopt some crucial money-smart habits early on in his life.

 Cross your fingers for me that the message resonates with him!